Subscribe

 Tips for building highly scalable software

-Software scalability is much cheaper and easier to implement if considered at the very beginning of software development.
-If you have to scale unexpectedly without taking the necessary steps during implementation, the process will consume much more time and resources.
+Software scalability is much cheaper and easier to implement if considered at the very beginning of a software development project.
+If you have to scale your system unexpectedly without taking the necessary steps during implementation, the process will consume much more time and resources.
 One such approach is to refactor the code, which is a duplicate effort, as it doesn’t add any new features.
 It simply does what should have been done during development.

-Below you can find eight tips that will help you build software that is easier to scale in the future.
-The table below divides the tips into different software development stages.
+Below, you can find ten tips that will help you build software that is easier to scale in the future.

-You have two options to host your applications, either in the cloud or on premises.
-Or you can use a hybrid approach.
+You have three options to host your application: on-premises, cloud-hosted, or a hybrid approach.

 Tip #2: Use load balancing